Bamboo grow matting is a clean, non-messy, and easy-to-ship alternative to using a potting mix as a growing media for microgreens.

 Currently, we still recommend growing microgreens on a good potting mix.

 If using a grow mat, use a low-sided tray.
-Also, a liquid fertilizer will need to be added to the water if you expect similar growth to microgreens grown on soil.
+Also, a liquid fertilizer must be added to the water if you expect similar growth to microgreens grown on soil.

 End Note - How are the Fibers Made?

-Here are a couple articles on Bamboo and Hemp fibers.
+Here are a couple of articles on Bamboo and Hemp fibers.

 As far as sustainable practices, we need to research this some more.